 This was not an easy post to write.
 Did I go with the usual top names?
-Did I base this only on > places that I had personally visited?
-Did I try to just cover Hidden Gems? > > As a travel blogger I am lucky enough to visit some extraordinary cities that aren’t necessarily top > of mind for all travellers so I have also added in several of my favourite hidden gems to add to > your bucket list. > > - 1.
-London, United Kingdom
+Did I base this only on places that I had personally visited?
+Did I try to just cover Hidden Gems?

+As a travel blogger, I am lucky enough to visit some extraordinary cities that aren’t necessarily top of mind for all travelers so I have also added several of my favourite hidden gems to add to your bucket list.

+- 1. London, United Kingdom

 - 3. Rome, Italy

 - 6. New York City